TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         For OS VMs, this value sets the resolvers which get put into /etc/resolv.conf at VM creation.
 If maintain_resolvers is set to true, updating this property will also update the resolvers in /etc/resolv.conf.
-For KVM VMs these will get passed as the resolvers with DHCP responses.
+For HVM instances, the resolvers are set via DHCP (kvm only) or other other boot-time automation such as cloud-init.

         type: array
-        vmtype: OS,KVM
+        vmtype: OS,kvm
         listable: no
         create: yes
         update: yes